aoliveiramagalhaes/blog/functions.md

 * go to work
 * ...

 You do a lot of activities in your day.
-It tends to be a habit, a system you repeat consistently, and it is composed of activities, and some activities you can do more than once a day, for example, you can eat multiple times, for example, "I eat" and "I check my phone".
+It tends to be a habit, a system you repeat consistently, and it is composed of activities, and some activities you can do more than once a day, for example, you will probably eat multiple a day.

 If you want to translate that to a computer system, you can turn you in a system that you can run every day, and it will invoke multiple activities in order.